Sideband transitions in a two-mode Josephson circuit driven beyond the rotating wave approximation: Theoretical description

-Replacing $\Delta$ and $\Sigma$ with $\Delta+\delta\omega_{t}$ and $\Sigma +\delta\omega_{t}$ provides more accurate estimates.
-Eq.~\ref{eq2} suggests that the RWA significantly underestimates $\delta\omega_{t,r}$ and $\Omega_{sb}$ when $\Delta \sim \Sigma$ but the ratios among them are identical regardless of whether using the RWA or not.
-It is also interesting to note that there is correlation between the co- and counter-rotating terms that gives a significant contribution to the frequency shifts and sideband transition rates.
+Eq.~\ref{eq3-1} and Eq.~\ref{eq3-2} suggests that the RWA significantly underestimates $\delta\omega_{t,r}$ and $\Omega_{sb}$ when $\Delta \sim \Sigma$ but the ratios among them are identical, regardless of whether or not we use the RWA.
+It is also interesting to note that there is a correlation between the co- and counter-rotating terms in Eq.~\ref{eq3-1}, which makes a significant contribution to the frequency shifts and sideband transition rates.